taylorconor/Attempy/README.md

 1. Execute the makefile by running `sudo make` in the project's root directory.
 2. Start Attempy by running: `python runserver.py`.
 3. The web application can then be accessed at `localhost:5000`.

+##Feature List

+A text input and code parsing.